hongyusu/hongyusu.github.io/_posts/2015-12-26-notes-from-nips-2015-workshop-of-non-convex-optimization-in-machine-learning.md

    1. **I still need to find out the relation of _curse of dimensionality_ and _anomaly detection_.**
    1. In optimization, _curse of dimensionality_ means exponential number of crucial points (saddle points of which the gradient is zero).

-1. Running SGD for non-convex problems.
+1. Model the optimization problem with tensor algebra, run SGD for non-convex tensor decomposition problems.

 1. Take data as a tensor object
    1. Matrix: pairwise correlation